OscarLau109/seem3650project/README.md

 python main.py
 ```

-3. The output images will be saved to the `output` folder.
+3. The output images will be saved to the root folder.

 ## Functions
 The program performs the following steps: